GedMullen/2017-2018/rdbms.md

 ## Exercises

 <br>1 .
-Count the number of employees in the employees database.
+Create an SQL script in your sqlexercises folder called wk6.sql that counts the number of employees in the employees database.
 <br>2 .
 Count the number of female employees that were born in the 50s.
 <br>3 .
 What is the employee id of the person with the highest salary?
 <br>4 .
 Find the employee details (name DOB etc) of the person with the highest salary (you will need to join the salaries and employees tables).